Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Results

 \subsection{Flexural wave propagation model}

-We model the tibia as a uniform, infinitely long Euler-Bernoulli beam with density $\rho$, cross sectional moment of inertia $I$, Young's modulus $E$, and cross sectional area $A$ (figure~\ref{fig:theory}A).
-The beam is loaded with a uniform axial compression force $P$.
+We model the tibia as a uniform, infinitely long Euler-Bernoulli beam with density $\rho$, cross-sectional moment of inertia $I$, Young's modulus $E$, and cross-sectional area $A$ (figure~\ref{fig:theory}A).
+Here, infinite length is equivalent to ignoring wave reflections from the boundaries, so that the resulting solution provides the baseline flexural response of the tibia without any resonance (SI section~\ref{sec:model validity}).
+The beam supports a uniform axial compressive force $P$.
 The governing equation for transverse displacement $y(x,t)$ is

 where $x,t$ are the axial spatial coordinate and time, respectively.
-We solve equation~\eqref{eq:EB equation} in the frequency ($\omega$) domain following \citet{doyle2020wave}.
-At $x=0$, the transducer (figure~\ref{fig:theory}A) applies a transverse force $f(t)$ with Fourier transform $\mathcal{F}(\omega)$.
-Combining this force boundary condition with the condition for symmetric wave generation at $x=0$ (see Supplemental Materials for details), we solve equation~\eqref{eq:EB equation} to get the spectrum of transverse displacement at a location $x\gg0$,
+We solve equation~\eqref{eq:EB equation} in the frequency ($\omega$) domain for the right half of the beam ($x\geq 0$) following \citet{doyle2020wave}.
+At $x=0$, the tapper (figure~\ref{fig:theory}A) applies a transverse force $f(t)$ with Fourier transform $\mathcal{F}(\omega)$.
+By symmetry, this force is supported equally by shear forces on either side of the origin, resulting in the boundary condition $f/2 + v_r =0$ where $v_r = -EI\partial^3y/\partial x^3$ is the shear force on the right half of the beam (details in SI section~\ref{sec:boundary conditions}).
+Combining this shear force boundary condition with the condition for symmetric wave generation at the origin $\partial y/\partial x = 0$, equation~\eqref{eq:EB equation} yields the spectrum of transverse displacement at a far-field location $x\gg0$,

 where $\xi, \kappa \in \mathbb{R}^+$ are load- and frequency-dependent wavenumbers defined by,